 If you’ve ever suspected your cat of training you—and not the other way around—you’re onto something.
 Multiple studies, including one from Cornell University, have examined how cats use our innate nurturing tendencies to their advantage.

 Domesticated cats have evolved alongside humans long enough know certain cat sounds and tones will get us to do as they please.
 Cats will communicate with different meows to get us to feed them, comfort them, and even adopt them.
 Depending on the context, we assign meaning to those various meows, and do their bidding.
 We’ve all heard a nice, pleasant meow turn into a shriek at feeding time—especially if you still happen to be under the covers.

 You (and only you) know how to talk to your cat best.

 In the end, there are similarities in the sounds all cats make.
 But in that communication, there is a unique language (dialect, perhaps), shared by only you and your cats and that others can’t quite decipher.
 (Yes, it’s OK to feel great about this.)

-Does your cat make any funny or unique sounds?
+Does your cat make any funny or unique cat sounds?
 Do you feel like you know what they’re saying?
-Share your thoughts and experiences in the comments!
+Bravo!

 For the rest of you, keep practicing those meows.